Tiny-Banana/LBYARCH-MP2/README.md

 ## Sanity Check
 ![image](https://github.com/Tiny-Banana/LBYARCH-MP2/assets/89186133/ecf851c6-4d30-4211-8f8c-5836ee8e3136)
-The program includes a sanity check to verify the correctness of both the C and assembly implementations.
-If the sanity check detects inconsistencies between the outputs of these implementations, signaling a potential error, the program promptly terminates to ensure the reliability of the results.
+The program includes a sanity check to verify the correctness of both the C and assembly kernels.
+If the sanity check detects inconsistencies between the outputs of these kernels, signaling a potential error, the program promptly terminates to ensure the reliability of the results.

 ## Analysis
 ### Input size 2<sup>20</sup>